 Physician Accreditation Statement:

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Postgraduate Institute for Medicine and International Association of Forensic Nurses.
-The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and International Association of Forensic Nurses.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Physician Credit Designation: